What Is "Other" on iPhone Storage?

 Find out what your problem areas are before deciding what to delete.

-- On the iPhone, head to Settings General Usage to view how many gigabytes you have available.
-Apps will be listed by how much storage they occupy — Photos & Camera is likely to be at the top of this list.
+- On the iPhone, head to Settings > General > Storage & iCloud Usage to view how many gigabytes you have available.
+Tap into "Manage Storage" and you'll see a lost of apps by how much storage they occupy — Photos & Camera is likely to be at the top of this list.

 - On a Mac or PC, plug the iPhone into a computer and open iTunes to click on the phone icon and view storage broken down by Apps,TV Show, Music, Movies, Photos, and Other.
 Hover over one of these categories with your mouse to view details.
 "Other" represents settings, calendar events, notes, browser cache, email, email attachments, and more nonmedia data.